huahaiy/huahaiy.github.io/_pages/about.md

 ---

-A technology leader with over 15 years of proven track record in shipping high-impact products.
-Expert in conversational AI agent systems, human-computer interaction, and data systems.
+A technology leader with over 15 years of proven track record in shipping high-impact enterprise software products.
+Expert in AI agent systems, human-computer interaction, and data systems.
 A seasoned system architect with a knack for pragmatic innovation, adept at transforming research into effective solutions.
 Successfully built and led high-performing R&D teams.

-* **Stellar record in R&D.** Led the development of an award-winning AI agent system that seamlessly integrates generative AI and traditional approaches to achieve market-leading capabilities.
+* **Stellar record in R&D.** Led the development of an award-winning AI agent platform that seamlessly integrates generative AI and traditional approaches to achieve market-leading capabilities.
 Pioneered a machine learning based psychometric inference engine with reliability and validity verified by third-party publications in top research journals.
 Delivered an interactive